knittl/opentelemetry.io/content/en/blog/2024/collecting-otel-compliant-java-logs-from-files/index.md

 {{% /alert %}}

-Verify that OTLP/JSON logs are outputted to stdout.
+Verify that OTLP/JSON logs are output to stdout.
 The logs are in the OTLP/JSON format, with a JSON object per line.
 The log records are nested in the `resourceLogs` array.
 Example: